 Quality provides value in many circumstances where quantity fails.
 It resists the trials of time and leaves us better off.
 We value things that solve our problems no matter their quantity.
-Even though quality is subjective, its primary purpose is efficacy.
+Even though the quality is subjective, its primary purpose is efficacy.

 Quality Over QUANTITY

 If you're starting a business or a project, you might find yourself in a situation where you have to provide either quality or large quantity.

 I'll provide you with a brief guide that elaborates why you should choose quality over quantity.
 Let's dive right in!

 What is the Concept of Quality Over Quantity?